Our existence is all about us, Right? Are you a human supremacist?

 So what to do?
 We want polar bears, salmon, old growth forests and rain forests.
 The predicament is we also want grocery stores, municipal water and a house with heat and central air.
 We love cars, cell phones and Amazon but not the Amazon itself.
 We want our children to grow old and enjoy the perks of a growing economy.
 Our existence is all about us.
 That’s okay, as long as you don’t mind mass extinctions, severe and abrupt climate change, shortened lives for you and your children, and the mental and physical illness that come along with this brief, shiny, bright existence of our industrial culture.
 We can’t have civilization without eliminating species and ourselves along with it.
 That fantasy is about over.

 Nature Bats Last and the few left in places like the Brazilian Amazon and Papua New Guinea clearly know what’s not obvious to the rest of us.
 I’ve been called a fatalist and an alarmist over the years.
 That’s fine because we are fatally and alarmingly arrogant.

 Now say it with me, “My name is (say your name) and I’m a human supremacist.”

 Mike Sliwa is a husband and homesteader.
 He taught high school for 12 years and left his career for a simpler existence.
 Currently he and his wife are living off grid, perfecting their durable living skills in rural New Mexico.
 Mike speaks about a wide variety issues concerning simple living, white privilege, abrupt climate change, Near Term Human Extinction, and other consequences of the civilized industrial global economy.
-He's also a co-host for the radio program, Nature Bats Last on the Progressive Radio Network (Prn.fm) and co-founder of the social justice speaking agency truality.org.
-He is the author of Chasing a Different Carrot, A Manifesto for the Predicament of Privilege.
+He is a co-founder of the social justice speaking agency truality.org.
+Mike is the author of Chasing a Different Carrot, A Manifesto for the Predicament of Privilege.
 You can find more information at michaelsliwa.wordpress.com.